batulmonarchy/batulmonarchy/README.md

 ## Introduction
 It all started back at 2006, my uncle showed me a laptop for the first time that had an interesting game where you controlled a fish that grew by consuming smaller ones, this initial awe for interactive technology quickly evolved into a deep passion where my love for discovery, tinkering hardware, creating and solving problems grew exponentially.
 Fast forward, recently graduated with an IT Degree, I am now actively pursuing an Associate Role in Networking, Security, Cloud, or Systems.
 Alongside my chosen profession, I have a lifelong appreciation for liberal arts, which has enriched my understanding of both human experience and the complexities of our digital society.

+In 2020, I graduated as the top of my class in Humanities and Social Sciences at high school.
+I later transitioned to the IT field, despite having no prior knowledge, and earned my college diploma in IT in 2024 while competing semi-professionally nationwide.
+This reflects my commitment to continuous learning and adaptability.

+Outside the career, my lifelong passion for liberal arts—including writing, research, literature, philosophy, psychology, and history—continues to enrich my perspective.
+This blend of technical expertise and deep appreciation for the humanities has driven my unique approach to overcoming challenges and solving problems.